Frequently Asked Questions

 You can determine the content and duration of the visit in consultation with the other party involved.

 Nothing.
-Each stay (food, drink, accommodation) with other hospitable travelers is free.
+Each stay (food, drink, accommodation) with other hospitable members is free.
 Of course you have some expenses when others stay at your house.
-But hospitable travelers do not pay each other.
+But members do not pay each other.
 They only contribute to the fund for a better world.

-If you would avoid just one commercial accommodation per year, you will have saved yourself more than the amount of money you contributed, and at the same time you will have enhanced your social network with other hospitable travelers, and you would have made a contribution to projects for a better world.
-This way, hospitable travelers save each other a lot of costs, and on top of that they receive a great bonus: as many great meetings with others as they like, and a better world.
+If you would avoid just one commercial accommodation per year, you will have saved yourself more than the amount of money you contributed, and at the same time you will have enhanced your social network with other members, and you would have made a contribution to projects for a better world.
+This way, members save each other a lot of costs, and on top of that they receive a great bonus: as many great meetings with others as they like, and a better world.

-A secure network of hospitable travelers requires technical and practical features to maximize the security of the system and the social safety of the members.
+A secure social network of requires technical and practical features to maximize the security of the system and the social safety of the members.
 The development of these facilities and the daily support of the users is done by volunteers as much as possible, but the network has no sponsors and receives no grants or any subsidy.
 The contributions to the fund are used to cover the daily costs of the platform.
 We keep these costs as low as possible, as we use open source software and as many volunteers as we can find.
-ConnectingFriends is non-profit, and the operating surplus is entirely spent on the projects that are presented and selected by the members.
+ConnectingFriends is a non-profit foundation, and the operating surplus is entirely spent on the projects that are presented and selected by the members.

 The surplus in the ConnectingFriends fund is spent entirely on projects to improve the world, which have been proposed and selected by the members.

-ConnectingFriends is non-profit, and will annually submit a transparent financial report on all revenues and expenditures to its members.
+ConnectingFriends is a non-profit foundation, and will annually submit a transparent financial report on all revenues and expenditures to its members.

 ConnectingFriends is as safe as its users.
 You will always be responsible for your own decisions to meet or to stay with an unknown user, or to welcome a user in your own home.
 ConnectingFriends offers a number of facilities to support the social security of the network: